u-boot/u-boot/doc/usage/cmd/ut.rst

 Manual tests are normally skipped by this command.
 Use `-f` to run them.
 See See :ref:`develop/tests_writing:mixing python and c` for more information on manual test.

+When running unit tests, some may have side effects which cause a subsequent test to break.
+This can sometimes be seen when using 'ut dm' or similar.
+To fix this, select the 'one' test which breaks.
+Then tell the 'ut' command to run this one test after a certain number of other tests have run.
+Using a binary search method with `-I` you can quickly figure one which test is causing the problem.

 Generally all tests in the suite are run.
 To run just a single test from the suite, provide the <test> argument.